More work to be done to close the digital skills gap: JFrog's Kavita Vishwanath

-Technological innovation was a saving factor for businesses globally as they tried to reduce the sudden effects of the pandemic and lockdown.
-In fact, as technological adoption soared, digitisation even crossed the boundaries of the professional spaces to intrude into our personal lives starting from virtual house parties and marriage ceremonies to falling in love during the lockdown on dating apps.
+Business operations fell back on the cushions of technical innovation at the face of the pandemic, which saved organisations from sudden effects of the first phase of lockdown.
+In fact, with the soaring digitalisation, technology even crossed the boundaries of the professional spaces to intrude into our personal lives starting from virtual house parties and marriage ceremonies to falling in love during the lockdown on dating apps.

 Companies operating in the digital space, irrespective of the industry, knew that it was the right time to strike the hot iron with the hammer of digital innovation and give a new shape to the future.
 With the growing dependence on technology, the prospects for employees in the digital space definitely grew.
 But have companies managed to fill the skills gap?